-- Center The ten NASA Centers including the Jet Propulsion Laboratory (JPL).
-For purposes of collaboration in NASA EPSCoR, JPL is considered a NASA Center. - Cooperative Agreement An agreement similar to a grant with the exception that NASA and the recipient are each expected to have substantial technical interaction for the performance of the project.
-Cooperative agreements are managed pursuant to the policies set forth in 2 CFR 200 and 2 CFR 1800. - Directorate One of NASA's Mission Directorates-Aeronautics Research (ARMD), Human Exploration & Operations (HEOMD), Space Technology (STMD), and Science (SMD). - Jurisdiction States or commonwealths eligible to submit proposals in response to this CAN. - NASA Research Contact The NASA Research Contact is the primary NASA point of contact during the proposal writing stage for the proposed research area.
+- Center Refers to one of the nine NASA Centers plus the Jet Propulsion Laboratory (JPL).
+For purposes of collaboration in NASA EPSCoR, JPL is included in the NASA Center category. - Cooperative Agreement An award of federal assistance used to carry out a public purpose of support or stimulation authorized by a law.
+A cooperative agreement is similar to a grant with the exception that NASA and the award recipient are each expected to substantially involved for the performance of the project.
+Cooperative agreements are managed pursuant to the policies set forth in 2 CFR Part 200, 2 CFR Part 1800, and the NASA Grant and Cooperative Agreement Manual. - Directorate One of NASA's Mission Directorates-Aeronautics Research (ARMD), Human Exploration & Operations (HEOMD), Space Technology (STMD), and Science (SMD). - Jurisdiction States or commonwealths eligible to submit proposals in response to this CAN. - NASA Research Contact The NASA Research Contact is the primary NASA point of contact during the proposal writing stage for the proposed research area.
 If the proposer has contacted and received permission from a NASA scientific or technical person, that individual may be listed in the proposal as the NASA Research Contact.
 Otherwise the NASA Research Contact is the University Affairs Officer at the Center, or the NASA Mission Directorate contact at NASA Headquarters.
-(See Appendix D.) - Partnership A reciprocal and voluntary relationship between the project personnel and NASA, industry or other partners, to cooperatively achieve the goals of the proposed research. - Principal Investigator (PI) For this EPSCoR CAN, the Principal Investigator is the jurisdiction's EPSCoR director.
+(See Appendix D.) - Partnership A reciprocal and voluntary relationship between the project personnel and NASA, industry, or other partners, to cooperatively achieve the goals of the proposed research. - Principal Investigator (PI) For this EPSCoR CAN, the Principal Investigator is the jurisdiction's EPSCoR director.
 The Principal Investigator has an appropriate level of authority and is responsible for proper conduct of the research, including appropriate use of funds and administrative requirements such as the submission of the scientific progress reports to the Agency.
 The PI is the administrator for the proposal. - Science-I For this CAN, one Co-I should be designated as the Science-I for those cases where the person leading the scientific direction of the proposed work is not the PI.
-The formally stated PI will still be held responsible for the overall direction of the effort and use of funds. - Co-Investigator (Co-I) A_Co-I is a member of the proposal's investigation team who is a critical "partner" for the conduct of the investigation through the contribution of unique expertise and/or capabilities. - Co-I/Institutional-PI A Co-I at an organization other than that of the PI institution who is making a major contribution to the proposal and serves as the point of contact at the Co-I's institution, may also be designated as the Co-I/Institutional-PI.
+The formally stated PI will still be held responsible for the overall direction of the effort and use of funds. - Co-Investigator (Co-I) ACo-I is a member of the proposal's investigation team who is a critical "partner" for the conduct of the investigation through the contribution of unique expertise and/or capabilities. - Co-I/Institutional-PI A Co-I at an organization other than that of the PI institution, who is making a major contribution to the proposal and serves as the point of contact at the Co-I's institution, may also be designated as the Co-I/Institutional-PI.
 For this CAN, the Science-I may also serve as a Co-I/Institutional-PI.
-In these cases, the individual should be identified as the Science-I in the proposal cover page. - Research area One of the areas of research interest for the NASA Mission Directorate(s). - Research Group A group of researchers that undertakes one of the specific research areas proposed.
+In these cases, the individual should be identified as the Science-I in the proposal cover page. - Research area One of the areas of research interest for the NASA Mission Directorate(s).

-• Research Student - A student (undergraduate, graduate, or postdoctoral) who receives a research appointment in direct support of the NASA EPSCoR research in the research proposals.

-• Technical Monitor - A NASA scientific or technical person designated by the NASA EPSCoR office to monitor the research project.
+- Research Group A group of researchers that undertakes one of the specific research areas proposed. - Research Student A student (undergraduate, graduate, or postdoctoral) who receives a research appointment in direct support of the NASA EPSCoR research in the research proposals. - Technical Monitor A NASA scientific or technical person designated by the NASA EPSCoR office to monitor the research project.